Commercial Fabric Softeners are the Problem (Here is the Solution)

 Don’t worry.
 You only notice the vinegar smell when clothes are wet and not when dry, even if dried on a clothesline.

 They don’t contain toxic chemicals, they last for thousands of loads, get rid of static cling and wrinkles, soften clothes, and they actually save time and energy by cutting down on drying time.
 Dryer balls are the solution!

 Dryer balls of 100% wool are the best dryer balls of all.
 They mechanically soften your laundry without any of the harmful chemicals you find in fabric softener or dryer sheets.

 They lift up and separate laundry while drying, reducing both the drying time and wrinkling.

-I want to encourage you to rethink commercial fabric softener and dryer sheets to give wool dryer balls a try—for your health and wealth!
+I want to encourage you to rethink commercial fabric softeners and dryer sheets to try wool dryer balls for your health and wealth!

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.